ZhouJian26/ZhouJian26/README.md

 # Hi there 👋

-I'm a software engineer based in Italy, ReactJS and AWS enthusiast, I love spending my time to learn new technologies and creating things with what I learned.
+I'm a software engineer based in Italy, ReactJS and AWS enthusiast, I love spending my time to learn new technologies and creating things with what I learned to make life easier.

 If you are searching teammate for a project, I'm happy to participate!